 Know the Law, Know Your Rights

 It is important for you and your child to begin your homeschooling experience on a positive note.
 Know the law.
-Know your rights as a parent.
-Know what to do and how to prepare for success.
+Understand your rights as a parent.
+Decide what to do and how to prepare for success.
 Virginia does not have onerous laws.
 Meet the requirements, and you can homeschool…now!